Hackbrett3X/forejs/README.md

 ## Examples
 #### Chain mode
 ForeJs provides two different run modes: "chain" and "auto".
-"Chain" mode executes the functions one after another, "auto" mode allows a more complex structure (directed acyclic graphs).
-The example in the [Usage](#usage) paragraph showed the "auto" mode, so here is one in "chain" mode:
+Chain mode executes the functions one by one, auto mode allows a more complex structure (directed acyclic graphs).
+The example in the [Usage](#usage) paragraph shows the auto mode, so here a chain mode sample:
 ```js
 fore(
     // function that produces the value 1